Spring in Vermont: 14 Fun Events in April and May in 2026

 As the snow begins to melt and Vermont thaws out from a long, snowy winter, our thoughts quickly turn to spring.

 To farmers’ markets bursting with fresh veggies and colorful bouquets.
 To vibrant green forests and cocktails on outdoor patios.
-And to friendly faces smiling toward the spring sunshine.
+And to friendly neighbors, smiling toward the spring sunshine.

 We celebrate spring in Vermont with a full calendar of special events, highlighting everything from maple syrup and fly fishing to farm animals and beer.